Interplay of electric and magnetic fields in skyrmion phases of the classical Heisenberg model on a square lattice: Low-temperature behaviour

 \subsection{ME effects in the order parameters}

-To gain further insight into the magnetoelectric effects, we studied thermodynamic variables at low $T$ as functions of one field, while keeping the other fixed.
-In particular we analyzed the magnetic chirality, the z and xy components of polarization, and the z and xy components of magnetization.
+To gain further insight into the magnetoelectric effects, we studied physical observables at low $T$ as functions of one field, while keeping the other fixed.
+In particular, we analyzed the scalar chirality defined in Eq.~(\ref{3}), the polarization components $P_z$ and $P_{xy} \equiv (P_x + P_y)/\sqrt{2}$, and the magnetization components $M_z$ and $M_{xy} \equiv (M_x + M_y)/\sqrt{2}$

 We show the results as functions of $B_z$ for $E_{xy} = 0.6$ in Fig. \ref{Fig7}(a).
 The chirality curve delineates the region where SkX and SkG phases are stabilized.
 Two clear phase boundaries are observed: $B_{c1} \approx 0.22$, marking the onset of the SkX phase, and $B_{c2} \approx 0.75$, where skyrmions vanish completely.
 These skyrmions are deformed, as previously discussed, a fact also reflected in $M_{xy}$, which acquires a small but finite value in the chiral region due to symmetry breaking.
 Remarkably, while the number of skyrmions decreases as $B_z$ increases, the background spins tend to align with the z axis, and yet $M_{xy}$ grows.
 This suggests that the remaining skyrmions continue to deform under stronger $B_z$.
 As expected, $M_z$ increases with $B_z$, with steeper slopes at $B_{c1}$ and $B_{c2}$. $P_z$ is negative in the spiral phase (blue textures at $B_z = 0$) and becomes very small at $B_{c1}$, where the SkX phase, consisting of subtly deformed skyrmions (and quadrupoles) due to the low $E_{xy}$ field, is stabilized. $P_{xy}$ follows a similar trend to $M_{xy}$, providing an additional indicator of ME coupling.
-In connection to potential experiments, it should be stressed here that there are concomitant changes in P and M at both phase boundaries, as is typically observed in type II multiferroics.
+In connection to potential experiments, it should be stressed here that there are concomitant changes in P and M at both phase boundaries, as is typically observed in type II multiferroics \cite{Cheong2007,Cabra2025} and references therein.
 Figure~\ref{Fig7}(b) shows the evolution with $E_{xy}$ for fixed $B_z=0.4$.
 Here, $M_z$ increases across the chiral region and approaches asymptotically $1/\sqrt{2}$, as discussed earlier.
 Both $P_{xy}$ and $M_{xy}$ grow with $E_{xy}$, manifesting in spin textures as a rotation of the ferromagnetic background, concomitant with a reduction in skyrmion density.